jslay88/qbt_migrate/README.md

 # qBt Migrate
 ![Python](https://github.com/jslay88/qbt_migrate/actions/workflows/python.yml/badge.svg)

-This tool changes the root paths of existing torrents in qBittorrent.
+This tool changes the paths of existing torrents in qBittorrent in a bulk fashion.
 It can also convert slashes when migrating between Windows and Linux/Mac.

 ![Demo](demo.gif)

 ## Usage
+**ALWAYS** ensure qBittorrent is closed before running `qbt_migrate`.
+Either quit through `File` -> `Exit`, task tray icon, or task manager for your system.

 Install from PyPi using `pip`, or jump to [Examples](#Examples) for Docker